BRNmod/brnmod.rocks/index.md

 ## BRNmod
-BRNmod is a fork of [CyanogenMod](http://www.cyanogenmod.org/) with all features of CM and some modifications for super and privacy aware users.
+BRNmod is a fork of [CyanogenMod](http://www.cyanogenmod.org/) with all features of CM and some modifications for power and privacy aware users.

+**This ROM is intended for power users**, you should expect bugs and know how to fix problems by yourself.

 ### Features